lmn0/pyCloud/README.md

-What is pycloud!
+What is pycloud?

-pyCloud is a Python as a Service!
-We use raspberry pi rack to execute the python programs that are written by the users.
+pyCloud is a Python IDE as a Service!
+The service is a cloud system where users can run python programs in a remote server without having to install any packages locally on their system.
+We use a rack of 4 Raspberry PIs to run the Python programs in a distributed manner as Docker containers.
+The intricacies of this system is in routing network to the respective containers.
+The load balanced traffic goes to the container based on the IP table routes that are set when a container is deployed.
+Kubernetes redundancies make the service available at any time without downtime.

 ## Configuration